 Some children are at risk of being radicalised: adopting beliefs and engaging in activities which are harmful, criminal or dangerous.
-Nationally, Islamic extremism is the most widely publicised form however, schools should also remain alert to the risk of radicalisation into white supremacy and extreme right wing factions.

-School staff receive training to help to identify signs of extremism.
-Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).
+Nationally, Islamic extremism is the most widely publicised form however, schools should also remain alert to the risk of radicalisation into white supremacy and extreme right wing factions of religion, ethnicity and culture and the school follows the DfE advice Promoting Fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).